MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 - From the **Create** screen in Process Advisor
 - Right after process creation
 - From the process details page

+Here's a short video on recording a process: [Record a process](https://go.microsoft.com/fwlink/?linkid=2147725)

 ### Create a recording from the 'Create' screen